Ajit Doval

-Early life and education
+Early life, education and personal life

-Doval was born in 1945 in Ghiri Banelsyun village in Pauri Garhwal in the erstwhile United Provinces, now in Uttarakhand.
-Doval's father, Major G. N. Doval, was an officer in the Indian Army.
+Doval was born in 1945 in Ghiri Banelsyun village in Pauri Garhwal in United Provinces (now in Uttarakhand) in the erstwhile British Raj (currently India).
+He is the son of GN Doval and Indra Doval.
+Doval's father, Major Gunanand Doval, was an officer in the Indian Army.
+He served in the Bengal Sappers for 36 years.

-He received his early education at the Ajmer Military School in Ajmer, Rajasthan.
-He graduated with a master's degree in economics from the Agra University in 1967.
+Doval received his early education at the Ajmer Military School in Ajmer, Rajasthan.
+He graduated with a bachelor's and master's degree in economics from Agra University in 1967.
+During his master's he secured first position.
+The following year Doval cleared the Union Public Service Commission (UPSC) examination.
+He went on to graduate from the 30th course of the National Defence College, New Delhi, in 1990.